Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

 with steepness $\alpha>0$ and gate level $\gamma_i\in(0,1]$.
 Points with small $\tilde d(x)$ are activated early ($g_{\gamma_i}\approx1$), while the far field is progressively revealed as $\gamma_i$ increases.
-Figure~\ref{fig:gate_time_to_space} illustrates how temporal causal gating can be mapped to the proposed distance-based gating, together with spatial snapshots of $g_{\gamma}(x)$ for different gate levels $\gamma$.
-The gate weights the training objective, so optimization prioritizes the currently active region; the gate level is advanced automatically based on a progress signal computed from the gate-weighted objective.
-This converts physical causality into a numerical schedule that mitigates propagation failure and reduces premature smoothing across interfaces.
+Figure~\ref{fig:gate_time_to_space} illustrates how this outward progression in remodelling can be translated into a distance-based gate, together with spatial snapshots of $g_{\gamma}(x)$ for different gate levels $\gamma$.
+The gate weights the training objective so that optimization prioritizes the currently active region, and the gate level is advanced automatically using a progress signal computed from the gate-weighted objective.
+In this way, an observed physical progression is converted into a numerical schedule that mitigates propagation failure and reduces premature smoothing across interfaces.